fernandopassaia/app_fullstackdemo/README.md

 I've recorded some videos also showing you how to Run this App.
 Just go to these channel:
 <li>https://www.youtube.com/channel/UCFzZD9snKFKZAx-FwL6SpeQ</li>

-### If you like this project, follow us and give a star :sunglasses: :computer:

 #
 ### Additional Info:
 **Note about the CLAIMS**: System comes with a Claim Table and have 5 base claims: dashboard, manufacturer, devicemodel,